SummaryRead the full fact sheet

 - Flooding may cause sewage to overflow inside your home.
 Contaminated areas must be cleaned and disinfected.
 Keep children and pets away until the clean-up is completed.

 - Buildings may contain asbestos-containing material.
-Take all necessary precautions when handling asbestos-containing debris.
+Take all necessary precautions when .

 Personal hygiene is essential during floods

-A number of infectious diseases, including gastrointestinal infections and hepatitis A, can spread through contact with contaminated surfaces.
+A number of infectious diseases, including and , can spread through contact with contaminated surfaces.
 The likelihood of illness increases when floodwater contains faecal material (poo) from overflowing sewage systems, agricultural or industrial wastes.

 Never use contaminated water to wash dishes, brush your teeth, wash your hands, wash and prepare food, make ice or make baby formula.